High School

 What are the high school's hours?

-Currently, we plan to start the day at 8:30am and end approximately at 3:30pm.
-There will be an option for students to arrive earlier and to stay late.
-In addition, we are working on a creative and healthy class schedule with built-in time during the school day each week for enrichment activities, problem-solving opportunities, and student support.
-We will likely have block periods that are 75 minutes in length and meet on alternating days.
+We start the day at 8:30am and end at 3pm.
+Students may arrive as early as 7:45am.
+In addition, we are offering a creative and healthy class schedule with built-in time during the school day each week for enrichment activities, problem-solving opportunities, and student support.
+We will have block periods that are 75 minutes in length and meet on alternating days.

 How large will each grade be?